AlGepe/OmniCalcs/SEO/EuclideanDistance/New_Euclidean.md

 Working the example by hand, we get `√(9-3)²+(15-5)²` = `√36 + 100` = `√136`, which is approximately equal to 11.66.
 Note that when taking the square root you will get a positive and negative value, but since we are dealing with distance, we are only concerned with the positive result.

-## Driving distance between cities: a real world example
+## Driving distance between cities: a real world example (to be checked and expanded)

 An application of the distance calculator is that is can be used together with the <portal cid="30">gas calculator</portal>.